SS-NES/docassemble-SMPDecisionTree/README.dev.md

 When accessing the hosted site for the first time, log in using the default admin@admin.com account with its default "password".
 This prompts you to change the password to something less pre-breached.

-We recommend you immediately add another admin user with a functional email:
+We recommend you immediately add another admin user with a functioning email:
 `account (top right) -> User List -> Menu -> Add a user`.

 ### Docker primer